Megan McArdle

-Megan McArdle (born January 29, 1973) is an American journalist, columnist, and blogger based in Washington, D.C.
+Megan McArdle (born January 29, 1973) is an American columnist and blogger based in Washington, D.C.
 She writes for The Washington Post, mostly about economics, finance, and government policy.

-She began her writing career with a blog, "Live From The WTC," started in November 2001.
-In 2003 The Economist hired her to write for their website, and since then she has worked full-time as a journalist and editor, both online and in print.
-McArdle is currently an opinion writer for The Washington Post.
+McArdle began her writing career with a blog, "Live from the WTC", started in November 2001.
+She is currently an opinion writer for The Washington Post.
 Other publications she has worked for include The Atlantic, Newsweek, The Daily Beast, and Bloomberg View.
 She has also published book reviews and opinion pieces in the New York Post, The New York Sun, Reason, The Guardian, and Salon.

 Early life and education

 McArdle was born and raised in New York City.
-Her father, Francis X. McArdle, was former managing director of the GCA (General Contractors Association of New York) during the Koch, Dinkins, and Giuliani administrations.
+Her father, Francis X. McArdle, was former managing director of the General Contractors Association of New York during the Koch, Dinkins, and Giuliani administrations.
 Her mother, Joan McArdle, was a real estate broker for Prudential Douglas Elliman.

 McArdle attended high school at Riverdale Country School.
 Afterwards, she graduated from the University of Pennsylvania, where she received a B.A. in English literature.
 She then earned an MBA from University of Chicago's Booth School of Business.

 During her junior year of college, she worked as a canvasser for the Public Interest Research Groups, the nonprofit founded by Ralph Nader.
 Her experience there hurried along her "transition from ultraliberal to libertarian."
 The organization was, she later wrote, "the most deceptive, evil place I've ever worked."